AidenHadisi/lifeoc/README.md

 # Life Church of Orange, California

 Frontend for the Life Church of Orange, California website.
+Powered by [Nuxt 3](https://nuxt.com/)

 https://lifeoc.org